t0mf/Parking-Lot-Scheduler/README.md

  - Each team member is allowed to say which days they cannot work.

 ### How the input file works
 The input file is named "ParkingLotTeam.csv" and contains various information about each team member.
-An example input file is provided at /Parking-Lot-Scheduler/Example Input-Output Files/ParkingLotTeam.csv.
-NOTE: All names in the input file have been randomly generated.
+An example input file is provided at /Parking-Lot-Scheduler/input-file/ParkingLotTeam.csv. **NOTE:** All names in the input file have been randomly generated.

 The first line of the file contains:
 `Carlos Miller: 123-456-7890`